Not going to lie, I have been extremely aggressive and obnoxious lately when it comes to ticking off items on my never-ending bucketlist!

 After that we were supposed to go to a gorge, but the rain was too heavy and we ended up going on a nature walk instead.
 It was a lovely little boardwalk which looped through lush underbrush, mangrove nurseries, and ran along a river.

-Lunch was next and was a really pleasantly surprise!
+Lunch was next and was a really pleasant surprise!
 The food was gourmet, and served at the cutest little jungle lodge on the beach!
-We couldn’t go in the water there though…since there was a box-jellyfish warning.

 Unfortunately the rain did not let up for the next portion of the trip; a river cruise.
 This made the cruise quite the adventure since the objective of it was crocodile spotting!
 I literally felt like I was in a Jurassic Park movie!
 We only saw a couple of baby crocs though…thank god.